What to do if you want to have courses that you want to sell (premium courses) and subscribers-only courses (lead magnet courses) at the same time?

 If you want to set up a premium course for sale, you will have to add a "SendOwl" access rule for it.
-This means that you will select the SendOwl product/bundle you want to protect the course while setting up the "Access Rules" in the "Access Restrictions" section.
+This means that you will select the SendOwl product/bundle you want to protect the course while setting up the "Access Requirements" of the Thrive Apprentice product.
 Then, you will also have to include a link to buying the course, in the message for users who will not have access.

-If you want to have subscribers-only courses, you will have to use the "WordPress Role" option when you set up the "Access Rules" in the "Access Restrictions" section.
+If you want to have subscribers-only courses, you will have to use the "WordPress Role" option when you set up the "Access Requirements" of the Thrive Apprentice product.
 This way, the users will need to subscribe in order to get full access to the course, but the course itself will be free.

 If you need full instructions on how to do this, then please access the separate articles linked above that we have for both of these cases.

 Here are the most important steps you need to have both type of courses on your website:

 After you have created the course with Thrive Apprentice, created a product for it in SendOwl, and set up the SendOwl Settings, you can go on with adding the "Access Requirements" for the course.